ovh/venom/README.md

 # Write and run your first test suite

-To understand how the Venom is working, let's create and run a first testsuite together.
+To understand how Venom is working, let's create and run a first testsuite together.

 The first assertions that we will do, in this testsuite, are to check whether the site we want to test (a public REST API, OVHcloud API for example):
 - is accessible (respond with a 200 status code)
-- respond in less than 5 seconds
+- responds in less than 5 seconds
 - returns a valid response (which is in JSON format)

 First, create your testsuite in a file called `testsuite.yml` for example.